Sharanxo/Movie/README.md

 The system provides the top 10 recommended movies for any selected movie title.
 It also fetches and displays the posters of these recommended movies using the TMDB API.

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.